Self-Polish: Enhance Reasoning in Large Language Models via Problem Refinement: Self-Polish Prompting

-In the context of enhancing the capabilities of large-scale language models, the prompting technique has emerged as one of the most popular approaches, and it offers the advantage of achieving improvements without the need for training \cite{DBLP:journals/corr/abs-2212-09597, DBLP:conf/nips/LewkowyczADDMRS22}.
-Here, we formalize several representative methods that are orthogonal to our approach, all of which have the potential to further enhance model performance if combined with our method.
+In the context of enhancing the capabilities of LLMs, the prompting technique has emerged as one of the most popular approaches owing to its training-free nature and effectiveness \citep{DBLP:journals/corr/abs-2212-09597, DBLP:conf/nips/LewkowyczADDMRS22}.
+Here, we formalize several representative paradigms.
+See Figure \ref{fig:paradigm comparison} for a schematic comparison between them and our method.

-\paragraph{Standard.} In the standard manner, we take advantage of the in-context learning ability of LLMs.
-The prompt contains $k \times$ [Problem, Answer] pairs, followed by the test problem that asks the model to generate the answer.
+\paragraph{Standard.} The prompt contains $k \times$ [Problem, Answer] pairs, followed by the test problem.

-\paragraph{Chain-of-Thought \cite{DBLP:conf/nips/Wei0SBIXCLZ22}.} In the CoT manner, the prompt contains $k \times$ [Problem, Rationale, Answer] tuples, followed by the test problem that asks the model to generate the rationale and the answer.
-This method teaches models to generate rationales and achieve significant improvement in reasoning.
+\paragraph{Chain-of-Thought \citep{DBLP:conf/nips/Wei0SBIXCLZ22}.} The prompt contains $k \times$ [Problem, Rationale, Answer] tuples, followed by the test problem.
+This method teaches models to generate rationales and answers, achieving significant improvement in reasoning. \textbf{Auto-CoT} \citep{DBLP:journals/corr/abs-2210-00720} and \textbf{Complex-CoT} \cite{DBLP:journals/corr/abs-2205-10625} are two automatic varients that constructs CoT demonstrations according to the criteria of problem diversity and reasoning complexity, respecticely.

-\paragraph{Least-to-Most \cite{DBLP:journals/corr/abs-2205-10625}.} In the LLM manner, the models are taught to first reduce problems into subproblems and then solve them sequentially.
+\paragraph{Least-to-Most \cite{DBLP:journals/corr/abs-2205-10625}.} The models are taught to first reduce problems into sub-problems and then solve them sequentially.
 There are two kinds of prompts.
-The first is the problem reduction prompt that contains $m \times$ [Original\ Problem, Subproblems] tuples, followed by the test original problem that asks the model to generate the subproblems.
-The second is the problem-solving prompt that contains $k \times$ [Original\ Problem, $m \times$ (Subproblem, Answer\ to\ Subproblem)] tuples, followed by the test original problem and the current subproblem to solve.
+The first is the problem reduction prompt that contains $m \times$ [Original\ Problem, Sub-Problems] pairs, followed by the test original problem.
+The second is the problem-solving prompt that contains $k \times$ [Original\ Problem, $n \times$ (Sub-Problem, Sub-Answer)] tuples, followed by the test original problem and the current sub-problem to solve.

-\paragraph{Summary} All previous prompting methods focus on the generation of rationales and answers, while we expect to refine the problems for better comprehension and processing.
+\paragraph{Summary.} All previous methods focus on the answer/reasoning side, and it is convenient to combine them with Self-Polish which puts emphasis on the problem side.